nomandhoni-cs/blink-eye/README.md

 - **Improves Focus:** Taking short breaks can help maintain focus and productivity throughout the day.
 - **Prevents Dry Eyes:** Looking away from the screen allows your eyes to blink more frequently, reducing the risk of dry eyes.
 - **Promotes Eye Health:** Focusing on distant objects helps relax eye muscles and reduce the risk of developing vision-related issues.
+- **Customizability:** Blink Eye customizability with the Dashboard to meet your preferences.

 ## Building the app